AWS-User-Group-Jaipur-Rajasthan/HallOfTechies/README.md

 # Hall of Techies 👩🏼‍💻🧑🏼‍💻

-A Initiavtive by **[AWS UG Jaipur - Rajasthan](https://www.youtube.com/c/awsusergroupjaipurrajasthan)** for developers around the globe to showcase, and add their profile on an open platform and for beginner who wants make their first open source contribution.
+An initiative by **[AWS UG Jaipur - Rajasthan](https://www.youtube.com/c/awsusergroupjaipurrajasthan)** for developers around the globe to showcase, and add their profile on an open platform and for beginners who wants make their first open source contribution.

 Link to the [website](https://awsugjaipur-halloftechies.web.app/).